Seattle’s Downtown Activation Plan

 Pioneer Square

-Being known as Seattle’s “first neighborhood” is a draw for many with its historic architecture, King Street Station and events like the First Thursday Art Walk.
+Known as Seattle’s “first neighborhood” many are drawn to Pioneer Square for its historic architecture, King Street Station, and events like the First Thursday Art Walk.
 Filled with art studios, galleries, bars, cafes, restaurants, and Occidental Park.

 Commercial Core